angiew33/emogi-translate/README.md

 Try out Goojle Translate by selecting an input "language" and typing the text or emojis you want translated.
 Then click "Translate" for a fun result suitable for all ages and backgrounds to understand!

---Enhancing communication, one translation at a time--
+--Enhancing communication, one emoticon at a time--